-AHA and our partner Marbles Kids Museum will host the 6th Annual Dig In! at Marbles on Saturday, March 7, 2015, exploring urban agriculture, community gardens and edible gardens in school and child care settings, and family garden fun.
+AHA and our partner Marbles Kids Museum hosted the 6th Annual Dig In! at Marbles on Saturday, March 7, 2015, exploring urban agriculture, community gardens and edible gardens in school and child care settings, and family garden fun.

-Participants will attend how-to workshops throughout the morning, visit interactive, educational booths and have the opportunity to participate in hands-on service at one of several area urban farms and gardens in the afternoon.
+Participants attended how-to workshops throughout the morning, visited interactive, educational booths and had the opportunity to participate in hands-on service at one of several area urban farms and gardens in the afternoon.

-Jay Walljasper, author of The Great Neighborhood Book, will open up Dig In! with our keynote address: Growing Communities–What it Takes to Make Your Neighborhood Greener, Friendlier, Safer & More Fun
+Jay Walljasper, author of The Great Neighborhood Book, opened up Dig In! with our keynote address: Growing Communities–What it Takes to Make Your Neighborhood Greener, Friendlier, Safer & More Fun

 Anyone with an interest in building and serving community, connecting people with local foods and increasing access to healthy, fresh produce!

 - Municipal planning and parks and recreation staff

 - Child care center directors and staff

 Many thanks to the sponsors that help make Dig In possible.

 Harvester: Logan Trading Co.

 Harvester: Affordable Communities Group, LLC